tetra-framework/tetra/docs/routing.md

 ### Basic Usage

-Tetra supports routing by using `Router` subclasses that define one or more `tetra.router.route` enries in a `routes` property.
+Tetra supports routing by using `Router` subclasses that define one or more `tetra.router.route` entries in a `routes` property.
 It uses Django's URL pattern syntax and supports nested routing:

 ```python